Diptonil/raging-coffee/strings/README.md

 - `String replace(char original, char replacement)`: Replaces all occurences of original character with the new character.
 We also have a `String replace(CharSequence original, CharSequence replacement)` that is used for sequences.
 - `String trim()`: Removes all leading or trailing *regular* whitespaces from invoking String.
 - `String strip()`: Removes all leading or trailing *Java* whitespaces from invoking String.
 Such whitespaces are the ones that are carriage returns, line feeds, regular whitespaces, tabs, etc. We also have `String stripTrailing()` and `String stripLeading()`.
 - `String toUpperCase()` AND `String toLowerCase()`: This does case conversions.
-This also has some `Locale` support that shall be dealth with later and is irrelevant to the discussion of Strings.
+This also has some `Locale` support that shall be dealt with later and is irrelevant to the discussion of Strings.
 - `static String join(CharSequence delimeter, CharSequence ...strings)`: This concatenates two or more `CharSequences` (`String`s, `StringBuffer`s and `StringBuilder`s) as parameterized with `strings` and separates them with the `delimeter`.